Coca de cebolla is yet another regional Catalan variation made with slow cooked onions as a base.

-Gently stretch the dough by pulling your knuckles apart and work your way round until the dough thins.
+Gently stretch the pizza dough by pulling your knuckles apart and work your way round until the dough thins.
 Put it back on a dusted surface and push the thick edges thinner and thinner as far as it will go, stretching all the time until you reach about 12” in diameter.

-Add drained and squeezed mozzerella in dots all over the surface, sprinkle with fresh basil leaves and drizzle some olive oil in a spiral over the top.
+Don’t be tempted to put too much tomato on as it will get soggy, leave areas just touched by the pulp.
+See Vito Iacopelli’s video here Add drained and squeezed mozzarella in dots all over the surface, sprinkle with fresh basil leaves and drizzle some olive oil in a spiral over the top.

-Slide the finished pizza into the hot oven and leave on the hearth for 30 seconds before turning it with a small peel.
+Slide the finished pizza into your hot wood-fired oven( 350-450C) and leave on the hearth for 15 seconds before turning it with a small peel.

 Sprinkle a bit more sea salt over, a good whack of black pepper and eat hot.

-Pizza and dough recipes are all over the internet and vary from baker to pizzaiolo but there are few things which crop up again and again in almost every post or video: sugar and yeast and olive oil in the dough.
+Pizza recipes and dough recipes are all over the internet and vary from baker to pizzaiolo but there are few things which crop up again and again in almost every post or video: sugar and yeast and olive oil in the dough.

 This goes for bread making as well.
-The dough will also taste better if retarded overnight in the fridge and then brought back to room temperature before you bake.
+The dough will also taste better if retarded overnight or for a couple of nights in the fridge and then brought back to room temperature before you bake.
 The cooler the dough, the more it will ‘pop’ in the oven as the gas in the dough expands rapidly.

 As a well known pizzaiolo in the US quite rightly pointed out, pizza is NOT bread!
-Pizza is a leavened flatbread which should just bubble up in places and not puff up like a slice of Kingsmill.
-As a word, pizza is related to and derived from the ancient greek pita and similar breads are found all over the continent from pissaladiere in France all the way to Turkey’s pida and middle eastern pittah.
+Pizza is a leavened flatbread which should just bubble up in places around the edge or cornichione.
+As a word, pizza is related to and derived from the ancient greek pitta and similar breads are found all over the continent from pissaladiere in France all the way to Turkey’s pida and middle eastern pittah.